Sell more with better email & SMS

 How to create an email marketing campaign

-So, now you have an idea of what efficient marketing should look like.
-But, how can you start building an email that will leave your audience speechless?
+So, now you have seen some email marketing examples and have an idea of what efficient marketing should look like.
+But how can you start building an email that will leave your audience speechless?

 Step 1: Get an app

 So, in order to create a great email, you’ll need software that’s up to those expectations.
-If you don’t have any in mind, I recommend you check this post where you can find 10 email software tools with their main features to help you make an informed decision based on:
+Need some ideas?
+Here are 10 email software tools and their main features to help you make an informed decision based on:

 • Your budget